Solar Saros 142

-Saros cycle series 142 for solar eclipses occurs at the Moon's descending node, repeating every 18 years, 11 days, contains 72 events.
-41 of these are total eclipses, the longest of which occurs on May 28, 2291 and will last 6 minutes 34 seconds.
-All eclipses in this series occurs at the Moon's descending node.
-Unlike Saros 145, this Solar Saros series is also producing young total solar eclipses with less than 3 minutes length until the Solar eclipse of January 27, 2093.
+Saros cycle series 142 for solar eclipses occurs at the Moon's descending node, repeating every 18 years, 11 days, containing 72 eclipses, 44 of which are umbral, of which all but one are total.
+The first eclipse in the series was on 17 April 1624 and the final eclipse will be on 5 June 2904.

+The longest totality will be 6 minutes 34 seconds on 28 May, 2291.
+The series is currently producing short total eclipses.
+The most recent eclipse was a total eclipse on 14 December 2020 and the next will be a total eclipse on 2038 December 26.

 This solar saros is linked to Lunar Saros 135.

 Umbral eclipses

 Umbral eclipses (annular, total and hybrid) can be further classified as either: 1) Central (two limits), 2) Central (one limit) or 3) Non-Central (one limit).
 The statistical distribution of these classes in Saros series 142 appears in the following table.